matthewidavis/PTZOptics-Moondreams/README.md

-# PTZOptics Visual Reasoning Playground
+# PTZOptics Moondreams

-**Visual Reasoning Demos**
+**Visual Reasoning Demos for Video Production**

 Welcome!
 This interactive demo shows how artificial intelligence can "see" and understand what's in your camera feed.
 Using a technique called **visual reasoning**, AI doesn't just detect objects—it actually interprets and thinks about what it sees.
-Whether you're a video producer, work in industrial manufacturing, healthcare or are just curious about AI, these demos let you experience visual reasoning firsthand.
+Whether you're a live streamer, video producer, or just curious about AI, these demos let you experience visual reasoning firsthand.

 **[Try the Live Demo](https://matthewidavis.github.io/PTZOpticsVRP/)**